Blog

 - Incident Response: When a malware attack occurs, analysts are responsible for investigating the breach, identifying the malware strain, and developing a plan to contain and eradicate it.

-- Vulnerability Assessment: Analysts often conduct vulnerability assessments to identify weaknesses in an organization’s security infrastructure that could be exploited by malware.
+- Vulnerability Assessment: Analysts regularly do vulnerability assessments to identify gaps in a company’s security architecture that malware may be able to take advantage of.

 - Security Enhancement: By understanding the latest malware trends and tactics, analysts contribute to enhancing an organization’s overall cybersecurity posture.